KIMB-technologies/Radio-API/README.md

 # Radio-API

-> Silicon Frontier, Frontier Silicone, or Frontier Nuvola (Smart) Internet Radio alternative API
+> Silicon Frontier, Frontier Silicon, or Frontier Nuvola (Smart) Internet Radio alternative API

 see https://github.com/kimbtech/WiFi-RadioAPI for information about the API used by the radios
 see https://hub.docker.com/r/kimbtechnologies/radio_api for the Docker Image

 ## About
-This is an alternative API for Frontier Nuvola (Frontier Silicone) internet radios, it can be placed on a server and will host the list of internet radio stations, podcasts etc. which then can be found in the radio's menu.
+This is an alternative API for Frontier Nuvola (Frontier Silicon) internet radios, it can be placed on a server and will host the list of internet radio stations, podcasts etc. which then can be found in the radio's menu.

 The main idea is to redirect the HTTP request of the radio to another server, where own stations and podcasts can be added.
 This redirect is possible by manipulating the DNS queries.